-- A. Remove the clamps that are holding the panels vertically plumb and the shims that are underneath the door so that you can open it. - If the shims are wedged too tightly to slide out, loosen the link arms, and use a pry bar to lift the door high enough to slide them out.
-Tighten the link arms before you proceed.
+A. Remove the clamps that are holding the panels vertically plumb and the shims that are underneath the door so that you can open it.

+- If the shims are wedged too tightly to slide out, and use a pry bar to lift the door high enough to slide them out. - CAUTION: You must ground your welder directly to the counterweight that you are adding weight to so that the electrical current does not run through the cable and melt its core.

-- CAUTION: You must ground your welder directly to the counterweight that you are adding weight to so that the electrical current does not run through the cable and melt its core. - B. Check the balance of the door by opening it halfway to see if it suspends without being inclined to open or close on its own. - a.
+- B. To open the door manually, with the cam pins removed, push the hinge line toward the exterior.
+Then pull the bottom toward the interior, and slowly guide it upward until it gently rests in its open position.
+Close the door by gently pulling the bottom down until the door closes fully. - C. Check the balance of the door by opening it halfway to see if it suspends without being inclined to open or close on its own. - a.
 If the door closes on its own, the counterweights are not heavy enough, and you need to weld on extra plates. - b.
 If the door opens on its own, the counterweights are too heavy. - c.
-Also, the door is balanced if you can open and close it with the same amount of pressure. - C. Fully open and close the door to ensure nothing hinders the counterweights or the door's travel.
+Also, the door is balanced if you can open and close it with the same amount of pressure. - D. Fully open and close the door to ensure nothing hinders the counterweights or the door's travel.
 Fix any obstructions before you proceed.